An investment in world-class care, close to home.

 Phase 2: New East Tower and Childbirth Center (COMPLETED)

-The new building will include a beautiful new Childbirth Center.
+The new East Tower includes a beautiful new Childbirth Center.
 Features of the new Childbirth Center include an emergency department just for obstetric patients and a separate area designated for women at risk of preterm birth who require bed rest and monitoring.
 These specialized areas keep labor and delivery rooms free for women giving birth and increase the Center’s capacity.

-The fourth and fifth floors of the East Tower will house rooms for orthopedic, oncology, and cardiac patients.
-In addition, plans include occupational and physical therapy facilities on these floors for ease of access to therapies that are a critical part of the healing process.
+The fourth and fifth floors of the East Tower house rooms for orthopedic, oncology, and cardiac patients.
+In addition, physical therapy facilities create ease of access to therapies that are a critical part of the healing process.

-Overlake has a longstanding commitment to mental health care and operates the only hospital-based inpatient mental health treatment program on the Eastside.
-Additional services include outpatient mental health care and clinic-based psychiatrists, ensuring that psychiatric services are accessible to the community.
-In the final phase of Project FutureCare, the inpatient mental health unit will move to a new space with upgraded counseling and treatment rooms as well as room for future expansion.
+Overlake has a longstanding commitment to behavioral health care and operates the only hospital-based inpatient behavioral health treatment program on the Eastside.
+Additional services include outpatient behavioral health care and clinic-based psychiatrists, ensuring that psychiatric services are accessible to the community.
+The inpatient behavioral health unit has moved to a new space with upgraded counseling and treatment rooms as well as room for future expansion.